 They are a unique breed that comes from the 19th century holding up to high standards of friendliness, high alertness, and intelligence.

-Known for their strong, dense bones and endurance these horses are well in demand for a variety of activities including breeding, riding, competition, and for show
+Known for their strong, dense bones and endurance these horses are well in demand for a variety of activities including breeding, riding, competition, and show

 They are born with extreme stamina.